-Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided, Self-Consistent MLLMs for Food Preparation Task Planning
+Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided, Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation

 1Department of Computer Science, National Yang Ming Chiao Tung University